IBM/fabric-postgres-wallet/README.md

 There are two approaches to set up PostgreSQL DB instance.

 * **PostgreSQL as a service on IBM Cloud** - IBM Cloud provides [PostgreSQL DB](https://cloud.ibm.com/catalog/services/databases-for-postgresql) as a service.
-Type postgreSQL in catlog search box on IBM Cloud Dashboard and create PostgreSQL instance.
+Type postgreSQL in catalog search box on IBM Cloud Dashboard and create PostgreSQL instance.
 Once service is created, navigate to left menu and create service credentials.

 ![PostgreSQL Service](images/postgresql-service.PNG)